iangreenleaf/transactional_capybara/README.md

  * jQuery
  * Angular

+Tested on Capybara 2.4.x, may not work on other major versions.

 Don't see something you want?
 I'd love a pull request, or even just a friendly inquiry!